The Pomegranate Fairy: India

 While organizing the Indic index, Stith Thompson and Warren Roberts noted the close proximity between types 403, "The Black and the White Bride", and 408, "The Three Oranges" - types that deal with the theme of the "Substituted Bride".
 To better differentiate between them, both scholars remarked that the heroine must be replaced by a female antagonist that is unrelated to her.
 Thompson's second revision of the international type index listed 17 variants of tale type 408 in India and South Asia.
 In some of the Indian tales, the heroine does not come out of a fruit, but she is still replaced by the false bride and goes through a cycle of transformations.
 Despite this, these stories are indexed as the same tale type.

 Examples of stories that lack the heroine's birth from the fruit, but keep the cycle of transformations, include Indian tales Phúlmati Rání, The Apple Princess and Raní Jhajhaní (or Rani Jajhani), and Sri Lankan The Maehiyallē-gama Princess.
-Other tales of the same narrative encompass Sema Naga stories Muchüpile and Tseipu and Kawulipu, Lhota Naga Hunchibili, Zeme Kirumbe, Mizo story Tumchhingi leh Raldawna ("The Story of Tumchhingi & Raldawna"), Thadou Kuki Ashijoul, Lushai The Story of Tlumtea and his Brothers, and Khasi A Tale of the Takalong Cucumber.
+Other tales of the same narrative encompass Sema Naga stories Muchüpile and Tseipu and Kawulipu, Lhota Naga Hunchibili, (Note: In a footnote, Hutton stated that the tale Hunchibili was from the Lhotas, but versions of it existed among the Angami Nagas and the Semas.)
+Zeme Kirumbe, Mizo story Tumchhingi leh Raldawna ("The Story of Tumchhingi & Raldawna"), Thadou Kuki Ashijoul, Lushai The Story of Tlumtea and his Brothers (also called Vanchungnula or Vanchungnula (The maiden of heaven)), and Khasi A Tale of the Takalong Cucumber.